Student Services SLO Assessment – Connecting with Student Learning and Development

-5. When the data is collected and the assessment is finished, complete the SLO Assessment Report Form through the SLO Sharepoint Site.
+- When the data is collected and the assessment is finished, complete the SLO Assessment Report Form through the Formstacks Site (implementation TBD).
 This includes a summary of the results, conclusions, and plans for follow-up action or assessment.
 The final version of the form is submitted to the Office of the Vice President of Student Services.

 - Each program’s progress in its six-year assessment plan is formally documented each year in the Program and Resource Planning Process (PRPP).

 - For further information about the assessment process, click on the links below.